 - Broker—an intermediate status where brokers can work independently

-Once you receive your broker’s license from the North Carolina Real Estate Commission, you will have three years to complete an additional 90 hours of state-mandated post-licensing education.
+Once you receive your broker’s license from the North Carolina Real Estate Commission, you will have exactly 18 months to complete an additional 90 hours of state-mandated post-licensing education.
+No need to worry!
+Superior offers all these courses year-round at multiple times and locations!

 How to Get Your Real Estate License